-The 100% Occupancy Dilemma for Hotels, what Hoteliers Need to Achieve?
+The 100% Occupancy Dilemma for Hotels, What Hoteliers Need to Achieve?

 By.
 Ahmed Mahmoud 26th Jan 2017